How does the Blockchain Work? (Part 1)

 What’s under the blockchain hood?

-Blockchain is a type of distributed ledger or decentralized database that keeps records of digital transactions.
+Simply put, a blockchain is a type of distributed ledger or decentralized database that keeps continuously updated digital records of who owns what.
 Rather than having a central administrator like a traditional database, (think banks, governments & accountants), a distributed ledger has a network of replicated databases, synchronized via the internet and visible to anyone within the network.
 Blockchain networks can be private with restricted membership similar to an intranet, or public, like the Internet, accessible to any person in the world.

 When a digital transaction is carried out, it is grouped together in a cryptographically protected block with other transactions that have occurred in the last 10 minutes and sent out to the entire network.
 Miners (members in the network with high levels of computing power) then compete to validate the transactions by solving complex coded problems.
 The first miner to solve the problems and validate the block receives a reward.
 (In the Bitcoin Blockchain network, for example, a miner would receive Bitcoins).